masterflitzer/ms-activation/README.md

 ### Manually

-- Download XML config file from this repository (for Volume Licensing or 365) or generate online with the Office **Customization Tool**: https://config.office.com/deploymentsettings and save it as *office-config.xml* in the Downloads directory
+- Download XML config file from this repository (for Volume Licensing or 365) or generate online with the Office **Customization Tool**: https://config.office.com/deploymentsettings and save it as *config-office.xml* in the Downloads directory
 - Download the **Office Deployment Tool** and save it in the Downloads directory: https://microsoft.com/download/confirmation.aspx?id=49117
 - Run it and choose a directory to extract.
 - Open PowerShell as Administrator and run these commands successively:
     - change to the previously chosen directory, e.g. `cd "$home/downloads/ms-activation/"`
-    - `"./setup.exe" /download "../office-config.xml"`
+    - `"./setup.exe" /download "../config-office.xml"`
-    - `"./setup.exe" /configure "../office-config.xml"`
+    - `"./setup.exe" /configure "../config-office.xml"`

 Note: You will need the 365 config, if you want to login with a school/work account.